 Sequencing is a key skill for kids to master, so use the beloved book Room on the Broom to work on the concept.

-5. Read a Halloween book or two
+18. Read a Halloween book or two

-6. Erupt a pumpkin-cano
+19. Erupt a pumpkin-cano

-Every kid loves the standard baking soda and lemon juice volcano, so add some Halloween flavor by doing the whole thing in a pumpkin!
+Every kid loves the standard baking-soda-and-lemon-juice volcano, so add some Halloween flavor by doing the whole thing in a pumpkin!

-Learn more: Little Bins for Little Hands
+Get the tutorial: Pumpkin Volcano from Little Bins for Little Hands

-7. Carve up a pumpkin pi
+21. Carve up some pumpkin pi

-How amazing would these look in your classroom, or flickering away in the background of your Zoom screen?
+How amazing would these look in your classroom or flickering away in the background of your Zoom screen?
 They’re easy to make, too, using our free printable templates.

-8. Craft a climbing spider
+22. Craft a climbing spider

 Teach your students how spiders use their sticky webs to catch their food.
 Then have them make their very own spiders that really climb!

-Learn more: Growing a Jeweled Rose
+Get the tutorial: Vanishing Ghost from Growing a Jeweled Rose

-11. Roll and stack spiders
+25. Roll and stack spiders

-Learn more: Learning With Mrs. Langley
+Get the tutorial: Spider Game from Learning With Mrs. Langley

-13. Make a ghost dance
+26. Make a ghost dance

 Nothing spooky here!
 Make this cute little tissue ghost dance with just a balloon and a little static electricity.

-14. Crawl like a spider, tiptoe like a cat
+28. Crawl like a spider, tiptoe like a cat

 Need a movement break?
 Roll this free printable Halloween die, and let the fun begin!

-15. Experiment with Halloween candy
+29. Experiment with Halloween candy

 There’s always plenty of candy to go around on Halloween, so kids can definitely spare some of it for cool science experiments.
 Find Dancing Franken-worms and a dozen more fun candy experiments here.

-16. Decorate pumpkins with string art
+30. Decorate pumpkins with string art

-Pumpkin carving is pretty messy in a classroom, so try this clever string art activity using thumbtacks instead.
+Pumpkin carving is pretty messy in a classroom, so try this clever string-art activity using thumbtacks instead.

-17. Use candy corn for math activities
+31. Use candy corn for Halloween math activities

-Pick up a few bags of candy corn and grab our free printables, then engage your students in meaningful math activities from matching to multiplication.
+Pick up a few bags of candy corn and grab our free printables, then engage your students in meaningful Halloween math activities from matching to multiplication.

-18. Spin inverted pumpkin tops
+32. Spin inverted pumpkin tops

 Paint wooden inverted tops to look like pumpkins, then give kids a lesson in physics as they try to spin them so they land on their stems!

-19. Work on writing with hair gel baggies
+33. Work on writing with hair gel baggies

 Fill a zipper baggie with hair gel and a few drops of orange food coloring, then knead to mix.
 Add pumpkin seeds or googly eyes, then lay it flat for kids to practice tracing letters or numbers.

-20. Turn leaves into ghosts
+34. Turn leaves into ghosts

 Take a nature walk to gather leaves, then paint them to create spooky little ghosts.
 Add bats made of egg cartons for more seasonal holiday decor.

-21. Stencil craft stick puzzles
+35. Stencil craft stick puzzles

 Wood craft stick activities are inexpensive and lots of fun.
 Tape sticks together, then turn them over and stencil or draw a Halloween design on the front.
 Remove the tape and shuffle up the sticks, then reassemble your DIY puzzles.

-22. Explore story elements with pumpkins
+37. Explore story elements with pumpkins

-Craft 3-D paper pumpkins, then use them to break down a story into elements like plot, theme, and characters.
+Craft 3D paper pumpkins, then use them to break down a story into elements like plot, theme, and characters.

-23. Construct bone bridges
+38. Construct bone bridges

 Cotton swab “bones” turn a bridge-building STEM challenge into a Halloween treat!
 You’ll need wood craft sticks, pipe cleaners, and rubber bands too.

-24. Learn about mixtures and solutions
+39. Learn about mixtures and solutions

 Students learn about mixtures and solutions in this STEM activity using homemade snack mix.
 They get practice counting and graphing too.

-25. Stack paper cup ghosts
+40. Stack paper cup ghosts

-This is bound to become one of your favorite Halloween games.
+This is bound to become one of your favorite Halloween activities.
 Draw faces on disposable cups to turn them into ghosts.
 Then challenge kids to stack and unstack them quickly, build the highest tower, and more.

-26. Comparison shop for candy
+41. Comparison shop for candy

 Learning how to add and subtract decimals is fun when candy is involved!
 Get the free printable task cards at the link, then use Halloween candy ads for a comparison shop of the best candy prices in town.

-27. Count with spiderweb 10 frames
+43. Count with spiderweb 10-frames

-10 frames are excellent learning tools for early math students.
+Ten-frames are excellent learning tools for early math students.
 We love these free printable spiderwebs, which add a spooky seasonal twist to the learning.

-28. Blow-paint silly little ghosts
+44. Blow-paint silly little ghosts

 Pucker up and blow some strange and eerie ghosts, using straws and white paint.
 Add googly eyes and a mouth with a black marker to give them each their own personality.

-29. Play Pumpkin Emotion Bingo
+45. Play Pumpkin Emotion Bingo

-Pumpkin faces help kids learn about different emotions as they play special Halloween games of Bingo.
+Pumpkin faces help kids learn about different emotions as they play special Halloween games of bingo.

-30. Engineer a robot hand
+46. Engineer a robot hand

 Nothing says Halloween like a skeleton.
 Teach your students how our joints, muscles, and tendons work together to move our hands using just construction paper, plastic straws, string, and tape.

-31. Seek and find Halloween images
+48. Seek and find Halloween images

 Use this free printable when you need a quick Halloween activity for your little monsters.
 It gives them counting practice with a seasonal theme.

-32. Calculate and match with pumpkins
+49. Calculate and match with pumpkins

-33. Go bowling for ghosts
+51. Go bowling for ghosts

-34. Explode ghost rockets
+52. Explode ghost rockets